Fall of Civilizations (podcast)

 Fall of Civilizations is a history podcast produced by historian and novelist Paul Cooper.
 The show narrates the collapse of various societies throughout history, with a focus on the causes of the collapse and the experience of those who lived through times of upheaval.
+The final painting, Desolation, in Thomas Cole's The Course of Empire painting series features in the podcast's thumbnail.

 Reception

 First released in 2019, Fall of Civilizations has received widespread acclaim.
 James Marriott in The Sunday Times called the podcast "A treasure trove of myths and terror...
 Fall of Civilizations is richly researched and full of passionate, dramatic reconstructions of the last words left to us by doomed peoples".
 The Sunday Post wrote "The podcast is at times deeply touching as Cooper gives a human face to stories that through millennia have been boiled down to facts and dates, and we hear the voices of people who lived long ago from the letters, stories and poems that they left behind.
 A must-listen for history lovers everywhere."

 In February 2025, Newsweek reported that Fall of Civilizations had ranked above Joe Rogan's podcast The Joe Rogan Experience to come in second place in the Spotify podcast charts.